 Ninety-nine percent of life is murkier than that.
 I would trust Wikipedia to tell me who won the Oscar for best actor in 1994 (Tom Hanks, “Forrest Gump”) or who won the American League batting title in 1967 (Carl Yastrzemski, of course, batting .326 and also winning the Triple Crown with 44 home runs and 121 RBI).

 But what is the nature of love?
 Who’s at fault for our various political messes?
 What really happened at Roswell – if anything?
 Those are wiki-fails.

-Page 2 of 2 - Science can break down the rotation of the Earth, the air, clouds, smoke, haze, refraction of light and other elements that make the sunset, but it cannot adequately explain why a sunset is beyond an astronomical phenomenon.
+Science can break down the rotation of the Earth, the air, clouds, smoke, haze, refraction of light and other elements that make the sunset, but it cannot adequately explain why a sunset is beyond an astronomical phenomenon.
 Why does it touch the human soul?
 Why do we pause to look?
 Why do we find the end of sunset melancholy?

 Psychologists and philosophers have decent answers to those kinds of questions, and that’s handy, too, but if you’re looking for a literal truth here, well, maybe you just don’t get sunsets.
 There’s no wiki-fix for that.

 Follow Jeff Fox on Twitter @Jeff_Fox or @FoxEJC.